If You Squat More Than You Deadlift, This Is A Must Read

-For instance, longer armed lifters may find conventional deadlifts more easy and shorter armed lifters may find sumo deadlifts easier.
+For instance, longer-armed lifters may find conventional deadlifts easier, and shorter-armed lifters may find sumo deadlifts easier.

-Moreover, those with longer torsos and short legs combinations are excellent at squats and not as good at deadlifts as they can’t quite use hip extensor muscles as well as the normal lifter because of a more open up hip angle.
+Moreover, those with longer torsos and short leg combinations are excellent at squats and not as good at deadlifts as they can’t quite use hip extensor muscles as well as the normal lifter because of a more open-up hip angle.

 So, in a nutshell, it could be that your biomechanics favor squats more than they do deadlifts.

 With an improper form, obviously, your deadlift is going to suffer.